maciejsokol/RouterHosts/README.md

 I have many devices that are still unrooted, or the bootloader can't be unlocked As a result I blocked all ads on the router instead, this way every PC or phones/tablets won't slow down

+## Script updated with the whitelist.
+Thanks to this, after collecting all the addresses, I can remove the ones I need from the blacklist

 ## How to use

 Make sure dnsmasq is reading /tmp/hosts file or else the ads won't go away.